brassica-collective/handbook/content/brassica/handbook/Agreements/entry_and_exit_pathways.md

 * Articulating our current understanding of when/how/why people start and stop participating is intended to help us honour our varying and fluctuating capacity for participation, and navigate the emerging project-group dynamics as the configuration of participants change over time.
 * Our entry pathway is the process through which **any current participant** can invite additional potential participants to collaborate with us on this experiment in implementing RAD housing and co-creating our collective living practices going forward.
-* As part of taking collective responsibility for each other as participants, we want to ensure that we are thoughtful about our collective capacity for supporting additional people to become active participants (by becoming familiar with the various conceptual and relational contexts this may require).
+* As part of taking collective responsibility for each other's experience as participants, we want to ensure that we are thoughtful about our collective capacity for supporting additional people to become active participants (by becoming familiar with the various conceptual and relational contexts this may require).

+_Why do we add exiting participants as Collaborators (unless requested otherwise)?_

+* Encouraging collaboration is intended to make it easier to for participants to take a rest from their responsibilities with the knowledge they can express interest in participating again in the future.

 _Why doesn’t this agreement include details about how people enter or exit collectively stewarding housing-sites?_